List of Royal Navy deployments: Antarctic Patrol

-Antarctic Patrol is undertaken by the Royal Navy's Icebreaker and survey ship, HMS Protector, in the South Atlantic Ocean.
+Antarctic Patrol is undertaken during the regional summer by the Royal Navy's Icebreaker and survey ship, HMS Protector, in the South Atlantic Ocean.
 Its primary mission is "surveying and gathering data on the seas around Antarctica" while also providing support to the British Antarctic Survey operation stationed in and around the British Antarctic Territory.
-A Royal Research Ship is also stationed in the region; RRS Sir David Attenborough.
+A Royal Research Ship is also deployed during the regional summer; RRS Sir David Attenborough.

 Atlantic Patrol Tasking North

-Formerly known as the West Indies Guard Ship.
+Formerly known as the West Indies Guard Ship, the remnant of the former America and West Indies Station.
 This is the Royal Navy's commitment to secure and protect the interests of the United Kingdom and British Overseas Territories in the regions of the North Atlantic and the Caribbean.
 The deployment primarily conducts counter narcotics missions and provides humanitarian assistance during hurricane season.

 This tasking was augmented by Operation Ruman in 2017 as a result of damage caused by Hurricane Irma.

 The task is typically carried out by a single warship, or more recently by a River-class patrol vessel or a Royal Fleet Auxiliary vessel.
 Since 2020 HMS Medway (P223) has been assigned permanently to the Caribbean.